Arjun9747/Devops-Docs/Interviews/Terraform/import.md

 A data source in Terraform allows you to fetch existing infrastructure details from a provider (like AWS, Azure, GCP, etc.) without managing it.

+taint --> force recreation
+Refactor --> to move resources inside or outside of modules {moved.tf}
+untracking --> remove a resource from terraform configuration without actually destroying that resource Generating Configraution --> Generate configuration based on existing resources

 ```